-The Order of Australia is the principal and most prestigious means of recognising outstanding members of the community at a national level and nominations are encouraged from all members of the Australian public.
+The Order of Australia is the principal means of recognising outstanding members of the community at a national level and nominations are encouraged from all members of the Australian public.
 Anyone can nominate a member of the community for recognition through the Order.
 The Order of Australia was established in 1975 by Her Majesty Queen Elizabeth II.
 Prior to 1975 Australians were recognised under the British honours system, also known as Imperial awards.

 The Order of Australia has four levels and two Divisions (General and Military):